 IMPORTANT: For information about applying for a Match Fee Waiver for the 2022 GC Admissions Match, please click here.

 You should apply for a fee waiver BEFORE registering for an NMS number.
 Fee waiver applications due by TBD.
 Fee waiver decision notifications on TBD.

 Click here for the link to the Match Fee Waiver Application

 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants’ and programs’ preferences.
 All applicants must first register for the Match with NMS before applying to participating genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.
 Please visit the NMS website to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works.

 Please note: All applications are submitted through the UCLA GRADUATE DIVISION website.

 Learn about the UCLA Genetic Counseling Program and virtually connect with our community through our Info Sessions.

 All applicants will complete the program application and submit the following required materials:

-If you have questions about your eligibility or strength as an applicant, please contact us here.
+If you have questions about our application materials or requirements, please contact us here.

 The M.S. in Genetic Counseling degree is a terminal degree and does not lead to a doctoral degree.